-Saturn is the most distant world that you can easily see with unaided eye.
+Saturn is the most distant world we can easily see with unaided eye.
 It shines as brightly as as a bright star.
-But it does not shine as brightly as the brightest star Sirius, or the other two brilliant planets that come out at nightfall: Jupiter and Venus.
+But it does not shine as brightly as evening’s two brightest planets, Mars and Jupiter.

-So, in less than three weeks from now, the planet Saturn will be at opposition (opposite the sun in Earth’s sky).
+So, in less a week from now, the planet Saturn will be at opposition (opposite the sun in Earth’s sky).
 Saturn will be out all night long at that juncture, rising in the east around sunset and setting in the west around sunrise.
-Once the moon has dropped put of the evening sky in a few more days, note the beautiful contrast of color between golden Saturn and contrast ruddy Antares!
-It won’t be too much longer before Saturn stays out from dusk till dawn.
+Note the beautiful contrast of color between golden Saturn, red Mars and ruddy Antares!
+It won’t be too much longer before Saturn stays out from dusk until dawn.

-Bottom line: Earth will pass between the sun and Saturn on May 23.
-The best time of year to see the planet is nearly here.
+Bottom line: Earth will pass between the sun and Saturn on June 3, 2016.
+The best time of year to see the planet is here.